25 Worst Mistakes That Sabotage Your Health

 The Rx: Be your own health advocate and do a lot of research before you start taking supplements.
 Also, always check with your medical provider to make sure that whatever supplements you want to take aren't going to counteract with something you are already taking, or complicate a pre-existing health condition.

 Despite the fact that the United States' Centers for Disease Control urges the importance of getting a yearly flu shot, many Americans opt against the jab.
 The truth is, you can be the healthiest person alive, but the flu can still majorly take you down—and can even be life threatening.
 And no, the flu shot isn't going to cause you to get the flu, or weaken your immune system.

-The Remedy Rx: You should get the flu shot every single year before flu season starts (late October, early November), tho it's not too late.
+The Rx: You should get the flu shot every single year before flu season starts (late October, early November), tho it's not too late.